Natural gas - clean and convenient

 As a gas consumer, you don’t have to clean the ashes from your stove/fireplace every day, store pellets or buy diesel fuel.
 Modern gas boilers are controlled automatically, keeping your home warm even when you are away from home for a long time.

-When natural gas burns, it does not emit harmful combustion emissions, dust or soot.
+When burning completely natural gas does not emit harmful combustion emissions, dust or soot.
 The process leaves behind only carbon dioxide and water vapour.
 In addition, gas pipelines make energy transportation easier and reduce pollution and noise.
-Natural gas does not pollute the surrounding air and protects Latvia’s forests.
+Natural gas does not pollute the surrounding air and spares our forests.

-A gas connection increases the value of the property and helps to maintain it, which is important if you have purchased the property with the help of a bank and want to sell it in the future.
+A gas connection increases the value of the property and helps to maintain it, which is important if you have purchased the property with the help of a bank loan or want to sell it in the future.

 Tips for saving on heating costs